Limit theory for point processes in manifolds: Weak convergence lemmas

 Recall from Section \ref{sectermin} the definition of $D_{g_i}(x)$.
-For bounded measurable $A\subset \R^m$, it is a fact from linear algebra that \bea |g'_i(x_i)(A)| = D_{g_i}(x_i)|A|. \lbl{0508d} \eea Indeed, the columns of the Jacobian matrix $J_{g_i}(x_i)$ are the images under $g'(x_i)$ of the standard basis vectors of $\R^m$ so \eq{0508d} clearly holds when the standard basis vectors map to an orthonormal system, but then it can be deduced in the general case using standard properties of determinants.
-Equation \eq{0508d} is the basis of the formula \eq{int-form} given earlier.
+For bounded measurable $A\subset\R^m$, it is a fact from linear algebra that

+Indeed, the columns of the Jacobian matrix $J_{g_i}(x_i)$ are the images under $g'(x_i)$ of the standard basis vectors of $\R^m$, so (\ref{0508d}) clearly holds when the standard basis vectors map to an orthonormal system, but then it can be deduced in the general case using standard properties of determinants.
+Equation (\ref{0508d}) is the basis of the formula (\ref{int-form}) given earlier.